MyGitUsername/mygitusername.github.io/music/recordings.md

 ---
 layout: default
 ---
-The following recordings are from my Senior Recital at McIntosh Theatre in the University of Michigan School of Music in March 2011.
+Excerpts from my senior recital.
+Recorded at McIntosh Theatre, University of Michigan School of Music in March 2011.
 <br /> <br />

 <!-- <audio controls> -->